-Together, we urge international donors to mobilize additional humanitarian funding to address their needs and avoid a new crisis.
+and urging international donors to mobilise additional humanitarian funding to address their needs and avoid a new crisis.

-Furthermore, the three organizations call upon neighboring countries to continue offering protection and refuge to all vulnerable Afghan refugees until conditions in their home country are conducive to a safe, sustainable and voluntary return.
+Furthermore, the three organisations call upon neighbouring countries to continue offering protection and refuge to all vulnerable Afghan refugees until conditions in their home country are conducive to a safe, sustainable and voluntary return.

 The conditions in which they arrive in Afghanistan are dire, with many having endured arduous journeys spanning several days, exposed to the elements, and often forced to part with their possessions in exchange for transportation.